 No correlation exists between taking vitamin E supplements and weight loss.
 The vitamin does not appear to speed up metabolism or boost fat burning in any way.
 You'd be better off engaging in brisk aerobic activity regularly or weight training exercises to build lean muscle mass if you're looking to raise your metabolic rate.

 Can Vitamins Help Weight Loss?

-The standard accepted science today is that no food or vitamin will automatically help you lose weight.
-There are many food and vitamin myths associated with weight loss.
-For example, many people believe that eating celery or so-called 'negative calorie' foods improves weight loss.
-While such foods are low in calories, high in water and fiber and make an excellent weight loss choices, the truth is that no one food is the magical answer to your weight loss woes.
-The same goes for vitamins; you cannot put together synthetic vitamins in a pill, swallow the pill, and watch the fat melt away.
-If you do lose weight after taking vitamin supplements, the chances are good that your new attention to health has inspired you to subconsciously choose better foods and eat less.
-There is no scientific evidence linking vitamin supplements such as vitamin E, weight loss and fat burning.
+Currently, there is no food or vitamin will automatically make you lose weight.
+Foods low in calories and high in water and fiber make excellent weight loss choices, however no one food is the magical answer to weight loss.
+The same goes for vitamins; you cannot put synthetic vitamins in a pill, swallow the pill, and melt fat.
+If you do lose weight after taking vitamin supplements, the chances are you are paying new attention to health and may subconsciously be making better choices.
+There is no scientific evidence linking vitamin supplements such as vitamin E, weight loss, and fat burning.

 The following websites provide the latest information about vitamin E studies.
 Most studies are looking at vitamin E's potential to treat or prevent cancer, improve heart disease and blood cholesterol, or its use in diabetics.

-- National Institute of Health Office of Dietary Supplements provides an extensive overview of vitamin E and its role in health.
+- National Institutes of Health Office of Dietary Supplements provides an extensive debriefing on vitamin E and its role in health.